roger-/proxmox-igpu-nuc6cayh/README.md

 Run `dmesg | grep i915` and make sure there are no errors.

+On Alpine you may need to install the packages `linux-firmware-i915` and `intel-media-driver`.
+On Debian you may also need `intel-media-va-driver-non-free`.

 I used ffmpeg to do my testing, but most builds (including those in Debian and Alpine) don't seem to work with QSV acceleration.
 After installing Docker, I got the following to work:

 ```bash